drtech10/Infinity-URL-Uploader-bot/README.md

 ## URL Uploader Bot 😉
 ---

-An Open Source Telegram Robot, that can upload as a file from any HTTP link.
+An Open Source Telegram bot, that can upload as a file from any HTTP link.

 #### You can also tap the Deploy To Heroku button below to deploy straight to Heroku!